uktrade/tamato/_sources/docs/architecture/index.rst.txt

 of the tariff are live on the border on a given day.
 This allows a tariff update to be sent to border systems in advance and take effect correctly at some future time.
-Most models use a pair of validity dates, implemented using the :class:`~common.models.mixins.ValidityMixin`.
+Most models use a pair of validity dates, implemented using the :class:`~common.models.mixins.validity.ValidityMixin`.

-.. autoclass:: common.models.mixins.ValidityMixin
+.. autoclass:: common.models.mixins.validity.ValidityMixin
-  :members:

 Description models have a requirement that there must always be one live description at any time.
 For this reason, descriptions do not have end dates and only have start dates.
 The description is live up until the start date of the next description record.
-This is implemented using the :class:`~common.models.mixins.ValidityStartMixin`.
+This is implemented using the :class:`~common.models.mixins.validity.ValidityStartMixin`.

-.. autoclass:: common.models.mixins.ValidityStartMixin
+.. autoclass:: common.models.mixins.validity.ValidityStartMixin
-  :members:

 Tracked models as version control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^